ChrisDuffley/stationPlaylist/addoninternals.md

 * M/Shift+M/N: Microphone on/off/instant on/off toggle.
 * P: Play.
 * Q: Obtain various status information.
 Due to API changes, this command works better in studio 5.20 and later.)
-* R: Remaining time for the currently playing track (if any).
-* Shift+R: Library scan progress and umber of items scanned.
+* Shift+R: Library scan progress and number of items scanned.
 * S/T: Stop with fade/instant stop.
 * U: Play/pause.

 For readers familiar with Studio keyboard commands, you'll find yourself at home (they are indeed Studio commands except pressing Shift will turn a feature off and Shift+R will remind you of Control+Shift+R for library scan from Insert Tracks dialog).
 The letter "Q" stands for "query Studio status".

-Here are the two exceptions
+Here are the five exceptions

+* C/N: current and next track (these, together with remaining time script, asks Studio app module to announce information).
 * E: NVDA will search for and announce connection status of encoders.
 This is done by locating top-level windows for various encoder windows and using EnumChildWindows to look for actual encoders list.
+* R: Remaining time for the currently playing track (if any; prior to 25.07, remaining time was obtained via Studio API).
 * F1: Opens a browse mode document displaying Controller layer commands (does this sound familiar?).

 ### Focusing to Studio window from anywhere